6 Sleep Survival Tips For Night Owl Parents

 Night owls, this world is not meant for your sleep habits and probably never will be.
 Time to suck it up and learn to sleep.

-Sorry, night owls, but the world is designed for morning people and there’s not a damn thing you can do about it.
-You’re reminded of this annoying fact nearly every morning when your 6 a.m. alarm — or an co-sleeping kid — forces you awake before you feel ready.
-Yet in order to be a responsible coworker and a present parent, you just suck it up and get out of bed.
+Sorry, night owls, but the world is designed for morning people, and there’s not a damn thing you can do about it.
+You’re reminded of this annoying fact nearly every morning when your 6 a.m. alarm — or a co-sleeping kid — forces you awake before you’re ready.
+Yet in order to be a responsible coworker and a present parent, you suck it up and get out of bed.

 But this would be only a temporary fix.
 “You’re changing your circadian clock, but since it’s genetic, it’s not going to stay there,” says Michael Breus, Ph.D., a sleep specialist in Manhattan Beach, Calif., and author of The Power of When: Discover Your Chronotype.
 “You literally need to change your clock every single day.
 It’s definitely not easy being a night owl.”